 With the Porto Pass, you will receive a discount on a tour of the stadium while there.
 Definitely a great activity for sports lovers!

-The rich design of the building and sculpture showcases decorative engravings, stunning chandeliers, and many tile Frescas.
+The rich design of the building showcases decorative engravings, stunning chandeliers, and many tile Frescas.

-Built in a 1930s style, the Serralves Contemporary Art Museum, and Villa is a combination of nature and eloquent taste.
+Built in a 1930s style, the Serralves Contemporary Art Museum and Villa is a combination of nature and eloquent taste.
+It also features a well-maintained garden with an Art Deco design.

 What to Do in Porto for Nature lovers

-There are flowerbeds inside and a lot of greenery.
-You can stay in the city and experience them or head out of the city to get more in touch with nature… including some of the area’s best beaches.
+There are flowerbeds inside the parks with lots of greenery.
+You can stay in the city and experience them, or head out of the city to get more in touch with nature- including some of the area’s best beaches.

-If you want to take refuge from the hot, Portuguese sun and relax in a nice, green environment, then Jardins do Palácio de Cristal’s gorgeous botanical garden if the exact place to do so.
+If you want to take refuge from the hot Portuguese sun and relax in a nice, green environment, then Jardins do Palácio de Cristal’s gorgeous botanical garden is the perfect place to do so.

-One example is a floating sculpture that is 27-meters high and looks like a fishing net where people can learn about the meaning and value of water.
+One example is a floating sculpture that is 27 meters (88.5 feet) high and looks like a fishing net.
 There are also biking and walking paths and even some sand volleyball courts.

-On Saturdays, you can visit Mercado Biológico, a market that is located in the center of the park and is known for selling juicy and delicious, organic fruits.
+On Saturdays, you can visit Mercado Biológico, a market that is located in the center of the park known for selling juicy and delicious organic fruits.
 You can find the Porto City Park at Estrada Interior da Circunvalação in Porto.

-You will adore the beaches of Porto because they are mostly sandy and extremely comfortable for those looking to spend a day there or have a picnic.
+You will adore the beaches of Porto because they are mostly sandy and comfortable for those looking to spend a day at the beach or have a picnic.

-I actually tried surfing for the first time in Porto with my friend and it was such an unforgettable experience.
-If you are visiting Porto, here are some of the best beaches in Porto (and nearby):
+I tried surfing for the first time in Porto with my friend and it was such an unforgettable experience.
+If you are visiting, here are some of the best beaches in Porto (and nearby):

 Praia de Matosinhos Beach: This beach is a 20-minute car ride from the center of the city.
 It has a big public beach with outdoor showers, golden sand, and open views of the Atlantic.
 You can find it at Av.
 Norton de Matos in Matosinhos.

-Praia do Carneiro Beach: This beach is really close to the center… only about a ten-minute car ride approximately.
+Praia do Carneiro Beach: This beach is close to the center- only about ten minutes away by car.

-You will find sandy beaches, palm trees, and nice buildings surrounding other photogenic spots where you can see an old lighthouse and a lot of gorgeous water.
+You will find sandy beaches, palm trees, and nice buildings surrounding other scenic spots where you can see an old lighthouse.
 You can find it at Av. de Dom Carlos I in Porto.

 Praia da Granja Beach: This is my favorite beach.
-The area has open terraces with open-air cafes where I enjoyed my afternoon with my friends had a great picnic and swim in the cold Atlantic Ocean.
+The area has open terraces with open-air cafes where I enjoyed an afternoon with friends, had a great picnic, and swam in the cold Atlantic Ocean.

-If you decide to visit a beach, I can recommend Praia da Granja, but to get there you need to take a train because it’s out of the city, about an hour from Porto Central Station.
+If you decide to visit a beach, I can recommend Praia da Granja, but to get there you need to take a train because it’s outside of the city- about an hour from Porto Central Station.

 You can find the beach at R. São Félix in São Félix da M.nha.